Judges commence strike in Plateau - Nigeria Today

 Judges commence strike in Plateau

-ASSocIATIon of Sharia, Area and Customary Courts of Nigeria, SACCJAN, Plateau State chapter, said yesterday that it has commenced an indefinite strike over non-payment of dressing allowances owed them for the past eight years.
-Addressing newsmen in Jos, Chairman of the Forum of Judges, Ayuba Dazel, urged the 140 judges to comply strictly with the […]
+A sso c iati o n of Sharia, Area and Customary Courts of Nigeria, SACCJAN, Plateau State chapter, said yesterday that it has commenced an indefinite strike over non-payment of dressing allowances owed them for the past eight years.
+Addressing newsmen in Jos, Chairman of the Forum of Judges, Ayuba Dazel, urged the 140 judges […]

 This post was syndicated from Nigerian Pilot: Nigerian Newspaper.
 Click here to read the full text on the original website.